ErrorTzy/writings/notes/Metaphysics/EssenceAndModalityHandout.md

 3. Make sense of the talk of essence
 4. definition of *concepts*, which is needed for ontological dependence and substance (understood maybe in bundle theory)

-> Remark on the difference between grounding and essence: essence is the relationship between an entity and some properties. grounding is the relationship between facts.
-Of course it is a problem whether the fact that "P is essential to x" grounds the fact that "x is P".
+> Remark on the difference between grounding and essence: essence is the relationship between an entity and some properties.
+Grounding is the relationship between facts.
+Of course, it is a problem whether the fact that "P is essential to x" grounds the fact that "x is P".

 **The history of essence**